An important note for drivers: a good GPS that allows you to input coordinates will go a long way with this route.

 In the morning, we visited Carrowmore, the largest cemetery of megalithic tombs in Ireland.
 All the monuments here are estimated to be at least 5000 years old, which is mind-blowing.
 We didn’t find them quite as impressive as the huge megalithic passage tomb at Newgrange, but they are certainly worth a visit if your Ireland travels take you through Sligo.

 After our visit to Carrowmore, we turned back on the N4 road toward Dublin.
 We returned the rental car at the airport and spent our final night in the capital.
 The evening was spent at the Brazen Head, Dublin’s oldest pub, seeing a dinner show about the history, myths, and fairy tales of this beautiful island.

 Hotels: Ireland is quite challenging in terms of accommodations.
 Unlike most countries, there are not a large number of big hotels.
 Instead, Ireland is full of a small, boutique hotels and B&Bs.
 We recommend looking at Booking.com for hotels, inns and B&Bs.

 Rental Car: We recommend renting cars from brand name, larger international companies, like Hertz.
 If you have a problem, they tend to be more reliable.
 Before you go, we recommend getting a copy of our book, The Essential Guide to Driving Abroad, which demystifies and simplifies the process of renting overseas.

 Travel Insurance: Ireland is an amazing destination!
 While the country is extremely safe, car accidents are common.
 For this trip, we bought travel insurance from Travel Guard can provide you with coverage for unexpected medical expenses while on a trip. because you never know what can happen.

-Booking through these sites may help support Travel Addicts and earns us a few pennies to help with the web hosting, all at no additional cost to you.
+Booking through these sites may earn us a few pennies, at no additional cost to you.